samwilson129/resource-monitoring-kernel-module/README.md

 # resource-monitoring-kernel-module
-a reousrce monitoring kernel module which displays the amount of  memory (in kb) and CPU (in %) utilized  by each process along with the respective process ID and process name and also shows the total amount of memory utilized by all processes
+a resource monitoring kernel module which displays the amount of  memory (in kb) and CPU (in %) utilized  by each process along with the respective process ID and process name and also shows the total amount of memory utilized by all processes